Maintaining Healthy Horse Teeth: 5 Things You Need to Know About Your Horse’s Teeth

 If you wait until you have a senior horse to start tending to their teeth, you’re setting your horse up to have many potential health issues during their life.

-Regular dental care is a must for your horse, regardless of their age.
-However, if your horse is under 5 or older than 20, they made need multiple dental care visits per year.
-Be proactive with these dental visits, don’t wait until your horse is showing signs of tooth or gum soreness.
+Regular dental care is a must to maintain healthy horse teeth, regardless of age.
+However, if your horse is under 5 or older than 20, they may need multiple dental care visits per year.
+Be proactive with these dental visits, and don’t wait until your horse shows signs of tooth or gum soreness.

 If your horse is suffering from a dental problem, they often display several signs that you should keep an eye out for: